What is an API request?

 For evaulation users, each product endpoint will have it’s own unique limit.
 Please see Manage Subscription to view specific limits.

 2. Location limit (per product) - A count of the number of unique lat/lons for which data has been requested.
 For L&F, this resets daily.
 For TMY and TimeSeries, this can be configured to reset either monthly or yearly depending on need.
 This number is defined by commercial scope.
-Exceeding the location limit will return a 429 error with the message "Unique Locations Limit Exceeded"
+Exceeding the location limit will return an error with the message "Unique Locations Limit Exceeded"

 💡